American Airlines Serving Pecan Lodge Texas Barbecue In First Class… Yay?

 People seem to love American’s slider & fries?

 Personally (again, just my preferences!), I’d love to see the airline actually try to offer simpler and healthier dishes.
-I have an upcoming American first class flight where the options include a cheese plate, creamy pasta, chicken breast with cheese tortellini, or two types of short rib.
+It’s not uncommon to have an American first class flight where the pre-order options include a cheese plate, creamy pasta, chicken breast with cheese tortellini, or two types of short rib.

 Am I the only one who would love to just see a salad or sandwich that’s half decent on the menu, rather than all of these options that are overly caloric without likely actually being good?
 For example, the salads in Air France’s La Premiere first class are exceptional.
 Okay, admittedly that’s among the world’s best international first class products, but in isolation, this really shouldn’t be that hard to replicate.